LintlyCI/Lintly-Docs/docs/index.md

     */migrations/*
 ```

+## Pull Requests

+When a pull request is opened on GitHub, Lintly will get notified via a web hook and begin linting the changes.
+If there are any violations found then Lintly will comment on the pull request.
+There are two ways that Lintly can comment on pull requests:

+1. [Pull request reviews](https://help.github.com/articles/about-pull-request-reviews/) (comment on individual lines)
+2. A single comment with all violations

+Lintly's GitHub bot account ([lintly-bot](https://github.com/lintly-bot)) will first attempt to create a pull request review.
+With a pull request review, the pull request will receive a comment on each line that has a code quality violation.
+If **lintly-bot** does not have permission to create a pull request review on your repo then it will fall back to creating one pull request comment that contains all violations.

+### Enabling Pull Request Reviews

+Due to [a restriction in the GitHub API](https://help.github.com/articles/permission-levels-for-a-user-account-repository/), **lintly-bot** must be invited to be a collaborator on your repository before it can create a pull request review.
+Follow these steps to invite **lintly-bot** to be a collaborator:

+1. Go to your repo in GitHub
+2. Click Settings
+3. Click Collaborators
+4. Enter the name `lintly-bot` into the search bar
+5. Click Add Collaborator

+This will send an invitation to **lintly-bot**.
+These invitations must be accepted manually, so please allow a few hours for the invitation to be accepted.

 ## Notifications

 Lintly can be configured to send notifications when a pull request reduces code quality by a certain percentage.